Changing Dashboard Cluster Lights

 The speedometer is now ready for installation

-Simply re-insert the converted speedometer unit from above into the trough and reconnect the plugs.
-Finished.
-We recommend that you test the speedometer unit before tightening the two Torx screws at the top of the cover.
+Simply insert the fully assembled speedometer unit back into the groove from the top and reconnect the plugs.
+Done.
+We recommend testing the speedometer unit before tightening the two Torx screws at the top of the bezel.
 Reconnect the car battery and check the following points:

 Does the cruise control light work?